jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 **4.3.2 You can set up through your browser to deny or manage Cookies.
 However, please note that if Cookies are disabled, you may not enjoy the best service experience and the availability of some functions may be affected.**

-**4.3.3 This privacy statement applies to relevant information recorded through JD Cloud Cookies.**
+**4.3.3 This privacy statement applies to relevant information recorded through JD Cloud & AI Cookies.**

 **4.4 Situations that we obtain your personal information from the third party**

-We may obtain your authorized shared account information from a third party, and bind your third-party account with your JD Cloud account after you agree the Privacy Policy, so that you may directly log in and use our products and/or services through the third-party account. **We will use your personal information subject to compliance with relevant laws and regulations after confirming the legality of the source of personal information based on the agreement with the third party.**
+We may obtain your authorized shared account information from a third party, and bind your third-party account with your JD Cloud & AI account after you agree the Privacy Policy, so that you may directly log in and use our products and/or services through the third-party account. **We will use your personal information subject to compliance with relevant laws and regulations after confirming the legality of the source of personal information based on the agreement with the third party.**

 **4.5 Upon termination of use of our products and/or services, or upon expiration of the service period for which you use our products and/or services, we will immediately stop collecting your personal information continuously.**